timtroendle/possibility-for-electricity-autarky/report/main.md

 Using the electricity demand distribution and the land eligibility raster data set, a final vector data base of all regions and their necessary attributes can be formed.
 For that, the eligible land categories are counted and associated to their regions.

+Both offshore wind and rooftop pv need special treatments.
+That's first because the regions do not include maritime regions and hence ignore offshore wind potential.
+And second, because the land cover data set identifies urban areas, but its resolution is too coarse to identify rooftop areas.
+Large fraction of urban areas are not rooftop areas though, but parks, streets, or water areas.
+Without special treatment, using land cover data alone would hence lead to an overestimation of rooftop pv potential.

+To handle offshore wind, I am using the Economic Exclusive Zones (EEZ) to determine how much offshore wind potential each region has.
+EEZ are national sovereignty, so there is no correct way to allocate shares of maritime regions to subnational regions.
+In here, I choose a simple approach: I allocate offshore wind potential to all regions that share a coast with the EEZ.
+The share is proportional to the length of the shared coast.
+This simple approach ignores spatial distribution within the EEZs.
+For example, if there are two regions sharing a coast with an EEZ and both coast lengths are the same, I will allocate 50% of the offshore wind potential to each region in any case.
+That is true even if one region has all its coast protected and the other not.

-Additionally, I am using the European Settlement Map to identify the share of rooftop areas in each region.
+To handle rooftop pv, I am using the European Settlement Map to identify the share of rooftop areas in each region.
 Really what I am doing is identifying buildings as the map has no information on the type of the rooftop or more generally the suitability for pv.
-This step is hence an upper bound for rooftop pv potential estimation.
+This step is hence still an upper bound for rooftop pv potential.

 ### Necessary land